English grammar clauses can make identifying parts of speech a tad confusing, but this guide should clear things up.

 Exploring English Grammar Clauses for Clearer Writing

-Before you let clauses trip you up in your writing, make sure you understand the different types of clauses you can come across.
+Before you let different types of clauses trip you up in your writing, make sure you understand the different types of clauses you can come across.
 Using clauses well helps you create complex sentence patterns that are interesting to those reading your writing.

 1. Independent Clause